apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 The remainder of this file is styling and will be highly variable between custom schema fields.
 You can use styling from the `@apostrophecms/schema/ui/apos/components/` files as a good starting point.

-## Build a custom color gradient field type
+## Building the custom color gradient field type

 ![Screenshot of the custom color gradient picker schema field in the editor](../.vuepress/public/images/recipes/custom-schema-color-gradient.png)
 This custom schema field lets the editor create linear color gradients using any number of colors added through an inline array schema field.
 The output from this could be used for the background of a hero or text with a gradient of color.